uktrade/DIT-design-history/app/index.md

 ---
 homepage: true
 layout: home
-title: "A design history for Datahub"
+title: "A design history for the Department for International Trade"
-description: "A history of the design decisions made for Datahub, including key findings from analysis and research."
+description: "A place to document the reasoning behind design decisions.
+Posts includes key findings from analysis and research and iterations of designs to help understand the journey each service has been on."
-pagination:
-  data: collections.datahub
-  reverse: true
-  size: 50
-posts:
-  title: Posts
 ---